TagBites/TagBites.Net-Docs/docs/README.md

 }
 ```

-Method `Use<TControllerInterface, TController>()` registers controller that can be used by server.
-Server site can use `IChatClient` interface to execute methods implemented by `ChatClient` on client site.
-Client/Server can registers many controllers.
-Controller instance will be created on first usage.
+The method `Use<TControllerInterface, TController>()` registers a controller that can be used by the server.
+The server site can use the `IChatClient` interface to execute methods implemented by `ChatClient` on the client's site.
+The client/server can registers many controllers.
+The controller instance will be created on first use.

-`GetController<T>()` returns proxy interface to class register on remote site.
-Calling method on this instance will invoke method on remote site.
-Controller can invoke methods with primitive or serializable parameters types and returns void/Task or any primitive or serializable type.
+`GetController<T>()` returns the proxy interface to the class register in the remote site.
+The calling method in this instance will invoke method in the remote site.
+The Controller can invoke methods with primitive or serializable parameter types and returns void/Task or any primitive or serializable type.

-### Server code.
+### Server code
 ```csharp
 var server = new Server("127.0.0.1", 82);
 server.Use<IChatServer, ChatServer>(client => new ChatServer(client, server));